 R.M.
 Palmer acquires Merlin Candies of New Orleans and

 expands the distribution of Merlin bunnies nationwide.

 R.M.
 Palmer introduces the 1 pound Mega Coin.
-Made with Belgian Milk chocolate and standing nearly 8" tall. this delicious gold foiled treat might be the largest chocolate coin available for sale anywhere.
+Made with Belgian milk chocolate and standing nearly 8" tall, this delicious gold foiled treat might just be the largest chocolate coin available for sale anywhere.

 With a new take on an old favorite, R.M.
 Palmer brings to their fans the Yoo-Hoo bar.
-The classic chocolaty Yoo-Hoo taste you love in a yummy candy bar.
+The classic chocolatey Yoo-hoo taste you love in a yummy candy bar.

 Today, R.M.
 Palmer Company employs close to 850 dedicated employees and more than 500 unique products are offered – making R.M.
 Palmer one of America’s largest and most innovative confectioners.

 In 2018, R.M.
 Palmer Company is celebrating its 70th anniversary of crafting fun, seasonal chocolate novelties!
 R.M.
 Palmer is committed to creating products that stand the test of time and looks forward to continuing the tradition of “making candy fun” for generations to come.